Julian22222/PRACTICE/MySQL-database/README_API.md

 # Best Practice to use async/await with Promises instead of using callbacks for async flow.

 - async/await with Promises is better than using callbacks
+- try/catch it is working with async/await!!!
 - Promises that lets you write asynchronous code like synchronous code, making it easier to read and maintain.
+- If you use try/catch it won't catch the .then() or .catch() errors because .then() returns a Promise.
+For try/catch to work, you need async/await.
+- Don't use try/catch and Promise (.then()) together

 Use async/await over callbacks: